qidanrui/MassGen/README.md

 > 🧠 **Advanced multi-agent orchestrator that emulates Grok Heavy through intelligent collaboration**

 MASS is a cutting-edge multi-agent system that leverages the power of collaborative AI to solve complex tasks.
 It assigns a task to multiple AI agents who work in parallel, observe each other's progress, and refine to converge to the best solution to deliver a comprehensive and high-quality result.
+This project is inspired by the ideas presented in [The Myth of Reasoning](https://docs.ag2.ai/latest/docs/blog/#the-myth-of-reasoning) and aims to emulate the power of systems like grok-4 heavy.

 ---